mohitarora3/Fashion-Store/README.md

  - Javascript

-  I am currently working on it.
+ > I am currently working on it.
 Uptil now I have done this functionalities:-

--User, seller can register and sign in.
+- User, seller can register and sign in.
--Seller can add products using forms.
+- Seller can add products using forms.
--User can browse products.
+- User can browse products.
--User can add/remove products from wishlist.
+- User can add/remove products from wishlist.
--User can move products from wishlist to cart.
+- User can move products from wishlist to cart.
--User can add/ remove items from cart.
+- User can add/ remove items from cart.
--User can place order.
+- User can place order.
--User can get additional discounts on purchase.
+- User can get additional discounts on purchase.
--User can cancel an order.
+- User can cancel an order.

-Currently working on:
+> Currently working on:
--Search
+- Search
--Filter
+- Filter
--Admin portal
+- Admin portal
--online payment gateway
+- Online payment gateway